fabquenneville/projectmaker/projectmaker/templates/readme.md

 # projectname

-projectname is a Python command line tool
+projectname is a projectlanguage command line tool

 ## Documentation